mnlipp/osgi-getting-started/Bndtools.md

 Create a new Bndtools project in Eclipse using the wizard.
 Choose the Bndtools/Empty template, use `SimpleBundle-bnd` as project name.
 When asked for a "bnd configuration project" create one.
 You'll see two new projects in Eclipse.
 The `SimpleBundle-bnd`, which was to be expected, and a project `cnf`.
 Ignore the latter for the time being.

 Have a look at the `generated` folder in `SimpleBundle-bnd`.
 Double-click on `SimpleBundle-bnd.jar` and then -- in the "Jar File Viewer" that appears -- double-click on `MANIFEST.MF`.
-Looks a bit familiar but much more verbose than what we have written so far.
+Looks a bit familiar but much more verbose than what we have written so far[^sb]:

+[^sb]: Probably this is really the *simplest bundle* that you can have.

 ![Jar File Viewer](images/JarFileView.png){: width="700px" }